The Bonheur valley

 - Arrival : Camprieu, football pitch

-- Towns crossed : Saint-Sauveur-Camprieu, Val-d'Aigoual
+- Towns crossed : Saint-Sauveur-Camprieu and Val-d'Aigoual

 Altimetric profile